View your child's medical records and schedule appointments through our secure, online portal, day or night.

 In kids with celiac disease, gluten damages villi, the finger-like projections in the small intestine responsible for absorbing nutrients from food.
 When the villi are damaged, the body can't absorb nutrients the body needs.
 If that happens, a child can become malnourished and grow poorly.

-Eating gluten can cause symptoms such as diarrhea, abdominal pain and bloating, weight loss, fatigue, and skin rashes.
-But some people with celiac disease experience no symptoms at all.
+Eating gluten can cause symptoms such as diarrhea, abdominal pain and bloating, weight loss, tiredness, and skin rashes.
+Some people with celiac diseasehave no symptoms at all but still have gluten-induced damage to their small intestine.

 People with celiac disease are at risk of malnutrition, anemia (a decreased number of red blood cells due to lack of iron), and osteoporosis (weakened bones from lack of calcium).